Discover the Temple Hidden Inside Ancient Trees

-Even though many have come to visit and photograph the small buddhist temple that appears to be emerging from within a banyan tree, the historic significance of Wat Bang Kung, and its beautiful natural surroundings alongside the western bank of the Mae Khlong river in Amphawa district, are often not fully known by tourist and Thai alike.
+Many visitors come to photograph the small Buddhist temple that appears to emerge from within a banyan tree.
+However, the historic importance of Wat Bang Kung and its beautiful natural surroundings are often unknown to tourists and Thais alike.
+This unique temple sits alongside the western bank of the Mae Khlong river in Amphawa district.

 Customer feedback – “This temple reminded me of Angkor Wat in Cambodia.
 Really beautiful and unique with the trees growing through it.”

-The Wat Bang Kung temple area served as an army stronghold of the Siamese after the ancient city of Ayuttahya was overrun by the Burmese in 1767.
-During this time, Burmese forces had blockaded the Mae Khlong river and the Siamese General Taksin managed to gather his army at the area of Wat Bang Kung.
+The Wat Bang Kung temple area served as an army stronghold for the Siamese after the ancient city of Ayutthaya fell to the Burmese in 1767.
+During this time, Burmese forces had blocked the Mae Khlong river.
+Consequently, Siamese General Taksin managed to gather his army at the Wat Bang Kung area.

 Customer feedback – “I was amazed to learn more about this area from our private tour guide.
 I really wasn’t aware of Thailand’s history of war with Burma.
 It added a lot to my trip to Thailand.”